conduktor/conduktor-coding-challenge/frontend-developers/README.md

 - React v17+, hooks etc.
 - TypeScript 4.3+ (no JavaScript)
 - Use the UI library you want
-- To fetch the topics and the data, build a quick and dirty REST API or or use an online mock service
+- To fetch the topics and the data, build a quick and dirty REST API or or use an online mock service.
+No need to start a Kafka.
+But feel free to do it if you know. ;-)
 - 💡 You can also use GraphQL (Apollo) if you know!
 That's what we are using for all our products.

 ## Design Inspiration